TortoiseWolfe/rn_Turtorial_Outline/zzz.md

 import { supabase } from "../supabaseClient";

 interface AuthContextProps {
-  user: any; // Could define a stricter type from Supabase if you want
+  user: any; // You can define a stricter User type if desired
   loading: boolean;
   error: string | null;
   signUp: (email: string, password: string) => Promise<void>;